makinacorpus/django_pyoidc/docs/explanation.rst

 Cache Management
 ----------------

-This library depends on Django cache system.
-Why ?
+This library depends on **Django cache system**.
+Why do an OIDC client depends on a cache ?

-The OIDC protocol has a lot of state (think of public cryptographic keys for json signature for example).
+The OIDC protocol has a lot of states (as several messages are exchanged and some elements are send back to validate that the response goes with your request, or that no one tried to *replay* the exchange) and also needs to store external elements (think of public cryptographic keys used to verify the tokens signatures for example).

 As such we serialize OIDC state to the cache upon each operation (start login, complete login, etc.).

-However, to implement logout (and more specifically back-channel logout) we need to be able to link session keys used by django session framework, and oidc session identifiers.
+However, to implement logout (and more specifically back-channel logout) we need to be able to link session keys used by the django session framework, and oidc session identifiers  (``sid`` and ``sub`` since it can also replace session identifiers in the specification).
-This data is stored in a database table, along with ``sub`` since it can also replace session identifiers in the specification.
+This data is stored in a database table.

 .. image:: images/cache/oidc_bl_init.png